pesto-students/celebstudio-frontend-team3-tanish/README.md

 ## What is it?
 CelebStudio provides  a  platform  for  connecting  brands  with  social  media  influencers and  micro-influencers so  they  may  promote  products  and  raise  brand  recognition and sales.
+CelebStudio is a discovery medium for businesses and brands looking for marketing channels.
+It also provides opportunity and access for social media influencers to collaborate with their favourite brands to enagage better with their audiences.
 ## Table of Contents
 1. [Demo](#demo)
 2. [Installation](#installation)